 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-:
+Byoung Chol Oh: The research focuses on rat forelimb transplantation to study immune rejection, functional recovery, and potential strategies for tolerance induction.

 What are the most recent developments in your field of research?